GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 ❯ skaffold dev
 This seems to be your first time running skaffold in this project.
 If you choose to continue, skaffold will:
 - Create a skaffold config file for you
-- Build your application
+- Build your application using docker
-- Deploy your application to your current kubernetes context
+- Deploy your application to your current kubernetes context using kubectl

 Please double check the above steps.
 Deploying to production kubernetes clusters can be destructive.